Skip to the main content

 • Strength Required Lift up to 20 kg

-Cardiology technologists do shift work in health-care settings.
+Cardiology technologists do shift work in health-care settings and private clinics.
 The work is physically demanding.
-They are on their feet most of the time.
+They are on their feet and walking most of the day.
 They sometimes lift and move patients who cannot move on their own.

 Cardiology technologists must follow standard procedures to control infections.